 - Track 1-4Cardiac Pharmacology

-Cardiology is basically the study of heart its functions and its characteristics.
-Clinical Cardiology deals with the particularly inpatient and outpatient patients, it involves clinical trials and case studies and thus helps in the field of research and development.
-Clinical cardiology involves the people working under the branch of cardiology such as pediatric cardiologists, adult cardiologists also involves surgeons and nurses in the field of cardiology.
+Clinical Cardiology deals with the particularly inpatient and outpatient, it involves clinical trials and case studies and thus helps in the field of research and development.
+Clinical cardiology involves the people working under the branch of cardiology such as Pediatric cardiologists, adult cardiologists also involves surgeons and nurses in the field of cardiology.
 Clinical trials and a case study of the patients is one of the important parts of clinical cardiology.

 - Track 2-1 Adult Cardiology